Chell (Portal): Appearances

 Chell's origin is unclear; GLaDOS claims that in Chell's file it states that she is adopted.
 In Portal 2, a long-abandoned science fair poster that was part of "Bring Your Daughter to Work Day" — the same day GLaDOS went rogue — is attributed to "Chell", implying that at least one of her parents worked for Aperture Science.
-Some posit that Chell is the daughter of Cave Johnson, the founder and CEO of Aperture Science.
+Some fans posit that Chell is the daughter of Cave Johnson, the founder and CEO of Aperture Science, though this is not proved in-game.

 As both Portal games are presented in a first-person view, Chell is only seen fleetingly in normal gameplay, usually when portals are aligned in such a way that the player is able to create a recursive view of Chell.
 Placing two portals next to each other on a wall and then partially entering the one portal while facing the other allows the player a close-up view of Chell's face.

 Chell is a playable character in the crossover game Lego Dimensions, and has access to her portal gun.
 Her character pack includes a sentry turret and a Companion Cube, and unlocks a bonus level in which she returns to Aperture and is reunited with Wheatley, with the two trying to stop GLaDOS once more.

-A Portal-themed costume featuring Chell holding a portal gun is available for the 2020 battle royale game Fall Guys: Ultimate Knockout.
+Additionally, a Portal-themed costume featuring Chell holding a portal gun is available in the 2020 battle royale game Fall Guys: Ultimate Knockout.

 Reception and analysis

-GamesRadar's Joe McNeilly called Chell an example of Portal deconstructing first-person shooter archetypes, noting that she was neither in third-person nor sexualized unlike most female characters in first-person shooters.
-GamesRadar called Chell the antidote to the half-naked woman cliché, praising her for not being sexualized and being fully clothed, commenting, "The hero of Portal just happens to be a normal-looking and normal-dressing woman, like 50% of the world's population."
-GamesRadar listed Chell (jokingly) as one of its Mediocre Game Babes, calling her jumpsuit repulsive and saying, "[Her] heel springs make her look like one of those aliens from The Arrival."
-IGN listed Chell as the sixth top gaming heroine, calling her "one of the most resourceful heroines on [their] list".
-In an in-depth analysis of Portal, Daniel Johnson from Gamasutra said that Chell being female, as well as GLaDOS's line about testing your daughter in Aperture Science Bring Your Daughter to Work Day, alluded to the testing of women.
-Johnson also noted that the information about who Chell is and why she is there reinforced the position of the player as an unwilling participant.
-GamesRadar said that it considered putting Chell on its list of the Top 7 Tasteful game heroines, but said she lost out to Zoey from Left 4 Dead.
+GamesRadar+ writers Joe McNeilly and Charlie Barratt discussed how Portal presents her, both commenting that she was presented nonsexually, which Barratt argued was in contrast to the cliché of women being presented "half-naked" in games.